 3. Restart your Windows 10 system

-One all the above services installed on your computer restart it to make the update into effect.
+Once all the above services are installed on your computer, restart it to put the update into effect.

 4. Download Oracle VirtualBox

-Although you might already have open-source Oracle VirtualBox on your Windows 10 system if you don’t then go to the official website and download the one.
+Although you might already have open-source Oracle VirtualBox on your Windows 10 system, if you don’t, go to the official website and download one.
 Run it to install.
-Also, those running older version they should update their VBox software to the latest version.
+Also, those running older versions should update their VBox software to the latest version.

 5. Configure Paravirtualization Interface

-To make VirtualBox compatible with Hyper-V on Windows 10, this step is very important.
-What we have to do is, run the VirtualBox on your system, select the created Machine that you want to run.
+This step is essential to make VirtualBox compatible with Hyper-V on Windows 10.
+What we have to do is, run the VirtualBox on your system and select the created Machine that you want to run.

-- For example, here I have Ubuntu 20.04 VM server edition, thus will select that.
+- For example, I have an Ubuntu 20.04 VM server edition and will select that.

 - Click on the Settings option given in the Menu.